Leadership for Change Prize

 Hear how issues in the news are being tackled by a diverse group of inspiring leaders.
 Students will apply the skills they develop to address challenges in their own communities and create their own "Project for Change".

-The Leadership for Change Prize offers students the chance to submit their "Projects for Change" as part of a global competition.
-Prize-winners will receive funding and mentorship to turn their projects into a reality.
+The Leadership for Change Prize offered students the chance to submit their "Projects for Change" as part of a global competition between September 20th and November 20th 2024.
+Prize-winners were awarded funding and will receive mentorship in 2025 to turn their projects into a reality.

 • Newspaper clipping in shape of a speech bubble